 My name is Adam Godet.
-I live in Washington, DC and I design and build custom hardwood furniture.
-I also build lots of small functional items, such as cutting boards, coasters, other sundries.
+I live in Washington, DC and I design and build custom hardwood furniture and teach woodworking.

 I’ve been interested in woodworking since I was a kid watching The New Yankee Workshop with my dad.
 We lived in rural upstate New York where doing things yourself is part of life.
 I learned to use tools by watching and helping my father and other handy family members.